wespi/youtube-context-scraper/README.md

 The YouTube Contex Scraper includes the following features:

-1. transcription of spoken text
+1. Transcription of spoken text
-2. summary of transcription
+2. Summarizaiton of transcription
-3. extraction of five topics that are being discussed
+3. Extraction of five key topics that are being discussed

 ## Convert Python File to Executable